ncatlab/nlab-content/pages/8/6/9/3/23968/content.md

 Hence the [[multiset]] of [[pairs]] $(a,b)$ labeling its inverval [[direct sum|summands]] completely characterizes the given persistence module, up to [[isomorphism]].

-Regarding these pairs as [[intervals]], the collection they form is naturally envisioned as a collection of "bars" and then known as the *barcode* of the persitence module.
+Regarding these pairs as [[intervals]], the collection they form is naturally envisioned as a collection of "bars" and then known as the *barcode* of the persistence module.

 Regarding these pairs instead as points in the [[plane]], $(a,b) \in \mathbb{R}^2$, the [[multiset|multi]]-[[subset]] which they form is called the *persistence diagram* of the persistence module.